chtozamm/dotfiles-collector/README.md

 # Dotfiles Collector

 A CLI tool that collects configuration files.
 It copies files from specified sources to a defined destination (default: `~/dotfiles`).

-Currently developed only for Windows, but could be easily extended by tweaking `App` fields in `main.go` and removing the restriction on runtime check.
+Supports both Windows and Unix-like operating systems.

 It uses embedded SQLite3 to store paths to collect and regexp to ignore; database file `dotfile.db` is stored at `App.DATA_DIR`.